firezone/probe/README.md

 # Probe

-This repo contains the application source for https://probe.sh, a web service for testing WireGuard® connectivity built by the team behind [Firezone](https://www.github.com/firezone/firezone).
+This repo contains the application source for Probe, a web application for testing WireGuard® connectivity built by the team behind [Firezone](https://www.github.com/firezone/firezone).

+**Edit** 11/18/24: The probe.sh service has since been take down.
+If you're looking to self-host the service, see [our fly.toml](https://github.com/firezone/probe/blob/main/fly.toml) for how we ran the service.

 ## How it works